logo

 Q2.
 What are various compliances according to RBI payment aggregator guidelines for cross-border payments?

 Ans.
 All PA-CBs have to follow the guidelines provided in the circular dated October 31, 2023.
 Additionally, they also have to follow the various guidelines for payment aggregators mentioned under a circular issued by RBI on March 17, 2020.
-The circular includes guidelines related to customer grievance redressal, fraud prevention and risk management.
+The circular includes guidelines related to customer grievance redressal and compliance with Baseline Technology Guidelines to ensure fraud prevention and risk management.

 Q3.
 How can PA-CB seek authorisation for facilitating cross-border payment transactions?